 The arguments under Maupeou on behalf of the status quo seem to be as far away as possible from Chancellor Bellièvre's charge, back in 1604, that venality of judicial office would corrupt justice itself.
 By 1771, the office as property had become an argument for stability, and Maupeou and his "henchmen" were accused of bribing the judges to sell and join the new court; names were named.
 Opportunists also allegedly came to the fore; they were anything but disinterested about what they might receive if they supported Maupeou.
 No one was sufficiently eminent, nor protected by a Long-Robe heritage, to avoid calumny.
 For example, President d'Aligre allegedly was willing to accommodate the chancellor in exchange for a dukedom.
 He also was said to have feared exile in some remote place where he would not have the "commerce des filles de spectacle" (p.
 76).
 All these recriminations did not do the image of the courts any good, because pulling out all the tropes about the corrupt judge undermined the Robe's claims to be disinterested magistrates and virtuous royal officials.

 Certainly the royal councilors who had supported Maupeou lost prestige and power, though they were not all scuttled.
-Monarchy's rhythms (see my piece on this theme), meant that Louis XVI and his councilors would be given a chance, just as Louis XIV and his mother had been given a chance in 1643.
+Monarchy's rhythms (see my piece on this theme:"Monarchy in Action"), meant that Louis XVI and his councilors would be given a chance, just as Louis XIV and his mother had been given a chance in 1643.
 They squandered it.
 No Mazarin would have saved the régime, but a Sully, a Dubois, a Fleury might have.
 Note the variety of political styles in these three ministers, hiding fists of iron.
 The Robe thought it had won in 1774; but "in the eyes of the nation" the grands corps no longer were what they had been.

 There are many aspects of social history that may be called "bourgeois"!
 Not the least is the focus on the ascendency of individuals and families: success and upward mobility.
 Claire Chatelain's recent fine study of the Miron family is an important exception, as is that of the Spifame as researched and analyzed here by Robert Descimon, Élodie Milles, and Pavel Ouvarov.
 An ancient Lucquois family already well-established in France by the early fourteenth century, the Spifame combined jewelry-selling with various duties in the lucrative royal financial sub-culture.